Professor of Classics

 August 01, 1981 - May 01, 1984

 August 01, 1978 - July 01, 1980

-Dr. Haskell's research area is in Greek Bronze Age economy (ca. 1500-1200 B.C., the time of the legendary Trojan War).
+Dr. Haskell's research area is in the Greek Bronze Age economy (ca. 1500-1200 B.C., the time of the legendary Trojan War).
 Through the examination of material remains (pottery, architecture, etc.) one reconstructs production areas and trade routes.
-These may be correlated with power centers such as Minoan Knossos, with its labyrinthine palace, and Mycenae, home of Agamemnon.
+These may be correlated with power centers such as Minoan Knossos, with its labyrinthine palace, &and Mycenae, home of Agamemnon.